ioccc-src/winner/2020/ferguson1/README.md

 the many different gameplay modes.
-The [play.sh][] script automates most (if not all) of the gameplay modes described in the gameplay file (it also allows you to change colours like [snake-colours.sh][]) as well as the judges' suggestions (that I don't document so as to not spoil them).
+The [play.sh][] script automates most (if not all) of the gameplay modes described in the gameplay file (it also allows you to change colours like [snake-colours.sh][]) as well as the judges' suggestions (that I don't document so as to not deobfuscate them).
 You can pass in environmental variables to both scripts though obviously some will conflict with different options in play.sh.